-Issue #2: No, wine is not good for anxiety
+Issue #2: No, wine is Actually not good for anxiety

-UPDATE March 2021: Though we’re not out of the COVID woods completely as of today, the news about wine and anxiety is worse than before: Participants in a recent study reported consuming alcohol on an average of 12.2 days and 26.8 alcohol drinks over the past 30 days during the pandemic.
+Participants in a recent study reported consuming alcohol on an average of 12.2 days and 26.8 alcohol drinks during the 30-day peak of the pandemic.
 Over a third (34.1%) reported engaging in binge drinking and seven percent reported engaging in extreme binge drinking.